Scholarships

 If shortlisted, families may be invited to meet with the Principal for an interview.
 We may ask for more documentation at that time.

-How long scholarships last?
+How long do scholarships last?

 Scholarships are for primary school children up to the end of Year 6.
 Recipients should keep showing a strong commitment to learning and being positive members of the College community.
 (T&Cs are made available with the enquiry form).

-What scholarships cover
+What do scholarships cover?

 Scholarships are decided by the Principal and the number may change each year.
 They may cover all tuition fees.